 What makes this episode unique is that it delves into the mentality of Ronaldo – the ego that powers his beliefs.
 His reason for his depression?
 “I’m not at the center of anything.”
 He even confesses that “something important is finally happening to me” once the “snerson” is captured.
 He isn’t into the paranormal because of something he saw, or because he truly believes in it – he’s into it because, well, it makes him feel important.

 But what is Ronaldo’s life going to be?
-Inheriting a fast food joint which neither he nor his brother seem to have any interest in?
+Inheriting a fast food joint which he doesn’t seem to have any interest in, and that his brother has worked himself out of innocence over?
 Living in a tiny city, beach or otherwise?
 For somebody with Ronaldo’s personality, well, it might not really mesh up too well.
 Much like Sadie’s actions in “Island Adventure”, this is a damn good excuse – but, again, not a justification.
 At least this episode comes off a bit better at exploring this conundrum.

 Pearl sums up the reason why the initial reveal plastered Ronaldo’s heart all over the ground pretty damn well: